top of page

 • Assist you in establishing a relationship with schools/teachers/tutors.

-• Assist you in having your child's needs met.
+• Assist you in having your child's or own needs met.

 • Assist you in applying for reader-writer or other specific assistance.